uzairdeveloper223/CamPhish/README.md

 Modified by: Uzair Developer [Github](https://github.com/uzairdeveloper223)

-CamPhish is inspired by https://github.com/thelinuxchoice/ — thanks to the original authors.
+thanks to the original authors.